 This is a fundamental rule when shopping on any online marketplace.
 Whether it’s Etsy or Depop, always look at the photos posted by the seller.
-They reveal a lot about both the products and the seller, and allows us to quickly pinpoint when someone might not be genuine.
+They reveal a lot about both the products and the seller and allow us to quickly pinpoint when someone might not be genuine.

 Good Etsy photos will show the products in as much detail as possible, from multiple angles, showing dimensions and size comparisons.
 They should also look like photos that have been taken by the seller, rather than pulled from a different website.

-It’s possible to actually check this, by searching for the product in Google.
+It’s possible to actually check this by searching using Google Images Search.
+Right-click on an image in the Etsy listing and save it to your computer.
+Next, upload the image to Google Images Search.
 If the search pulls up the exact same images from different websites, it could indicate that the seller is falsely passing stuff off as handmade, when they’re in fact buying from elsewhere and drop shipping it to make a profit.

 The bad news is that there isn’t one single place we can go to check if an Etsy shop is legit.
 The way the website is set up allows anyone to create a shop and start selling goods.
 However, the tips and checks we have listed above will help us all to see if a seller on Etsy is safe to buy from.